Accessibility, compliance, and your winery website

 Accessibility isn’t a feature.
 A website that isn’t accessible is literally preventing someone from accessing the data like anyone else could, which is discrimination.
 Let’s start fixing that.

-So how does this apply to your winery website?
+How does this apply to your winery website?

 Most people begin with the basics: